Flynn & Humphrey

 ( Links within this CV connect to online documentations of work hosted on vimeo and on other websites.)

-Madeleine Flynn and Tim Humphrey are audio artists who have worked together since 1993, and live in Melbourne, Australia.
-Their experimental work is driven by a curiosity and questioning about listening in human culture.
-They express musical principles through inter-media works that always seek to evolve and engage with new processes and audiences.
-They imagine a future where listening prospers as central to human culture.
+Madeleine Flynn and Tim Humphrey are artists.who creates unexpected situations for listening.
+They have a long term collaborative practice.
+Their work is driven by a curiosity and questioning about listening in human culture and seeks to evolve and engage with new processes and audiences, through public and participative interventions.
+Their practice intertwines local, national and international relationships.
 Awards include Green Room Awards for Excellence in Hybrid Arts, the Australian National AMC-APRA Award for Excellence in Experimental Music, and the Melbourne International Festival Award.
-Their practice intertwines local, national and international relationships across site, industries and communities.
+In March 2017, Madeleine was awarded the Australia Council Award for Emerging and Experimental Artforms.

 In 2017, their sound/vibration work for Imagined Touch was presented at Sydney Festival, their new work, Between 8 and 9, commissioned by Asia Topa and ChamberMade Opera was presented at Castlemaine State Festival and Melbourne Recital Centre.
 Their work Five Short Blasts will be presented at Brighton Festival UK and at Theater der Welt, Hamburg.

 2016 saw their new work, Weekly Ticket begin.This work posits the question-what if a public artwork was an artist? -and places an artist at Footscray Station for the next fifteen years.
 Their ANTI Festival new commission, Shriek, premiered on a frozen lake in February 2016, Tahko, Finland.
 Their interactive installation with Korean company, Nottle Theatre, and Kinosaki International Arts Centre, Japan, Ashi-yu Meeting, premiered at Seoul International Arts Festival and the megaphone project at New Visions Art Festival, Hong Kong.